Cost, Safety, and Side Effects

 If you’re a dog owner, you know how important flea and tick protection is.
 Flea and tick protection is essential to your dog’s overall health as it protects them from potential illnesses and infections brought on by these insects.
-You also don’t want the fleas and ticks to infiltrate your home, as this can bring with it a myriad of other issues, human and canine.
+You also don’t want the fleas and ticks to infiltrate your home, as this can bring a myriad of other human and canine issues.

-Regardless of the flea and tick brand you use, you may have heard rumblings about “Bravecto”.
-It has become a popular and convenient choice for many dog owners in recent years, so, what’s all the hype about?
+Regardless of the flea and tick brand you use, you may have heard rumblings about “Bravecto.”
+In recent years, it has become a popular and convenient choice for many dog owners, so what’s all the hype about?
 More noise or a viable option?

 Table of Contents

 Flea & Tick Product Differences